wihoho/KNN/README.md

 	- For each TestRecord, use a *k-size* container (like a heap) to maintain k TrainRecords which are the nearest to that Testrecord while going through all TrainRecords.
 (No need to store all the distances which is a kind of wasting memory)
 	- During the classification phase, weigh the vote according to distance and assign the class lable with the largest weight.
 	- Whether there is need to think about outlier???
+	- If there are similar labels, enlarge the container's size dynamically

 Questions: